JS-Bogart/EdTech/README.md

 ## Intro

-EdTech is an educational website where users can watch videos and learn about a variety of topics, share their thoughts, and contribute by uploading their own videos!
+EdTech Videos is an educational website where users can watch videos and learn about a variety of topics, share their thoughts, and contribute by uploading their own videos!

 ## Getting Started